KeremP/keremp.github.io/The Identity Dark Forest.md

 It should also be clear that even the most seemingly benign IAM misconfiguration error can lead to critical damage dealt to your organization's cloud infrastructure.

 As such, it is imperative that the modern enterprise invest resources in hardening their identity and access perimeter.
-It is the Holtzman shield [link] that limits the impact radius of an attacker.
+It is the [Holtzman shield](https://en.wikipedia.org/wiki/List_of_technology_in_the_Dune_universe#Holtzman_effect) that limits the impact radius of an attacker.

 Identity and access defense begins with visibility.
 You cannot protect what you cannot see.